Restless Chipotle

 Prevent your screen from going dark

-My homemade French fried onions are super crispy with lots of flavor and a tongue tingling kick from optional Cajun seasonings.
+Homemade French fried onions are super crispy with lots of flavor and a tongue-tingling kick from optional Cajun seasonings.
 The crunchy texture is perfect on your green bean casserole!
-SO easy to make in the deep fryer, air fryer or oven.
+They're much easier to make than you might think!

 Course Condiments and Spices,Side Dish